-The metric used for this benchmark measures the City's ability to finance debt within its current budget, similar to the measurement of household income dedicated to mortgage payments.
-This is the most immediate measure of ability to pay; however, it only examines the ability to pay for debt within a community's existing budget.
-Cities and towns that have excess levy capacity - communities that do not tax to the maximum of their Proposition 2 $\frac{1}{2}$ limitation - would have greater ability to pay for debt than this measure suggests because they have additional taxing capacity which they have not accessed.
+The metric used for this benchmark measures the City's ability to finance debt within its current year budget, similar to the measurement of household income dedicated to mortgage payments.
+This is the most immediate measure of determining a City's ability to pay; however, it only examines the ability to pay for debt within a community's existing budget.
+Cities and towns that have excess levy capacity - communities that do not tax to the maximum of their Proposition 2 1⁄2 limitation - would have greater ability to pay for debt than this measure suggests because they have additional taxing capacity which they have not accessed.

-The City's measure of debt service as a percentage of General Fund expenditures is strong, with 5.8% of the Fiscal Year 2016 budget dedicated to debt service.
-This is down from Fiscal Years 2015 and 2014 due to decrease in total debt service and increase in the City's general fund revenue.
-The City is required to annually fund a capital reserve at least one and one half percent of property taxes from the prior fiscal year (Ch, 4.44.060).
+The City's measure of debt service as a percentage of General Fund expenditures is strong, with 5.3% of the Fiscal Year 2017 budget dedicated to debt service.
+This measure has been trending down over the last three fiscal years due to a decrease in total debt service and an increase in the City's general fund revenue.
+The City is required to annually fund a capital reserve at least one and one half percent of property taxes from the prior fiscal year (Chapter 4.44.060).
 Many cities and towns with similar traits to Springfield have higher ratios of debt service to general fund expenditures.
 Springfield should continue to maintain this ratio at a similar level in the future to ensure large debt service payments are not unfairly placed on the City's budget in the future.

 The City's relatively low ratio of debt service to general fund expenditures provides more budgetary flexibility to address financial problems that may arise.
 Debt payments are not discretionary.
-Courts have ruled that these payments must be made even before salary payments for employees.
+Courts have ruled these payments must be made even before salary payments for employees.
 Communities with high levels of debt service relative to operating expenditures have a larger portion of their budget dedicated to payments that must be made regardless of the community's financial situation.
 The City restructured its debt service payments in order to have declining payments in future years.
 This not only makes the debt service more affordable but also allows the City to layer more debt in future fiscal years.
-Having a lower ratio means less money is dedicated to debt service, which means more flexibility exists within the operating budget.
+Therefore, having a lower ratio means less money is dedicated to debt service, which means more flexibility exists within the operating budget.